How's your FICO Score?

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 Know your FICO

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about your FICO score?
+Curious about your FICO score?
 Call us: (973) 601-2122.